 In this article, we will discuss on the Types of Web Services.
 The most important web service is REST and SOAP.
 Some of the well-known web services which use markup languages are Web template, JSON-WSP, JSON-RPC, WSDL, WSCL, WSFL, WS-Metadata Exchange, and XINS.

 REST and SOAP are the two popular types of Web Services used extensively in the world.
 REST means Representational State Transfer, and SOAP means Simple Object Access Protocol.
 SOAP is completely a protocol; meanwhile, REST is actually an architectural style.
 SOAP can’t use REST as it is a protocol, whereas REST can use SOAP web services because it is a concept.
 SOAP uses service interfaces to expose business logic, whereas REST uses URI to expose business logic.

 What is Web Service?

 A web service is a consistent medium to help in the efficient communication between a client and a server application over the network.
 It is a software module and is particularly designed to perform a set of tasks.
-The client requests the server to invoke a series of web services and in response, the server hosts the web services.
+The client requests the server to invoke a series of web services, and in response, the server hosts the web services.
 The requests are made through remote procedure calls (RPC).
 The most important element of a web service is the transfer between the client and the server in the .xml format.
 Many programming languages clearly understand this format.
 Precisely, applications (though written in different programming languages) communicate with each other in XML.
 Therefore it provides a common platform for programmers to co-ordinate and work.

 Web Services procure many advantages – reducing the cost of communication, exposing the business functionality on the network, having a standardized protocol that is understood by everyone, building interoperability among the various applications, and creating a service for a specific task.
 A web service has service-oriented architecture and makes a combination of both internal and external services to any organization.
 It is capable of producing and providing the required service for the client.